 ARVs decrease the amount of virus in the mother’s bloodstream, thus reducing the risk that she will transmit the infection to her infant.
 These drugs also have a protective effect on the child before and after birth, helping its body resist infection.

-Globally, an estimated 76% of pregnant or breastfeeding women living with HIV were receiving antiretroviral medicines to prevent transmission of HIV to their children in 2016.
-(UNAIDS, World AIDS Day Factsheet, 2017)
+Globally, an estimated 80% of pregnant or breastfeeding women living with HIV were receiving antiretroviral medicines to prevent transmission of HIV to their children in 2017.
+(UNAIDS, Global AIDS Update, 2018)

 How is HIV infection in children treated?

 There is no cure for HIV infection.
 Early infant diagnosis is critical, however.
 When ART is administered as early as possible in the course of infection, it can help children living with HIV lead longer, healthier lives.
 Taken every day, these medicines can drastically reduce the concentration of HIV in the bloodstream and increase levels of CD4 cells, thereby slowing the progression of the disease.